Minden Day

 The colours of roses varies: red and yellow roses are worn by most of the units (including the Royal Regiment of Fusiliers and the Royal Anglians - both of whom continue to mark Minden as one of their most important regimental days), the PWRR wear a single red rose, whilst a white rose is favoured by the Light Infantry.
 In some cases this reflects parts of the regimental recruiting areas: the PWRR have strong links with Hampshire (whose badge is a red rose) and the Light Infantry is associated with part of Yorkshire (represented by a white rose).

-In 1975, August 1 was adopted as Yorkshire Day, partly to reflect the presence of Yorkshire soldiers at the battle.
+In 1975, 1 August was adopted as Yorkshire Day, partly to reflect the presence of Yorkshire soldiers at the battle.

-Minden Day is commemorated in the English folk song "Lowlands of Holland", which dates to the time of the Seven Years' War.
-Like most English folk songs, the song has numerous variants.
-One version, which is prevalent in Suffolk, home of 12th Regiment of Foot (1st Battalion Royal Anglian Regiment), contains the verse:
+Minden Day is commemorated in the folk song "Lowlands of Holland", which dates to the time of the Seven Years' War.
+Like many folk songs, it has numerous variants.
+One version, which is prevalent in Suffolk, home of 12th Regiment of Foot (1st Battalion, Royal Anglian Regiment), contains the verse: